FriendUPCloud/ArenaCM/README.md

 to rapidly build interactive websites hosted on web servers like Apache and Nginx.

+# How to install

+Run the installer, which will install ArenaCM into /usr/local/arena2/.

+ * sh install.sh

+After this, go into your designated web directory, e.g. /var/www/site/, and run the following command:

+ * sh /usr/local/arena2/init.sh

+This will link the correct files and folders to your site directory.
+Now you need to configure your config.php file, and install your database.

 ## History

 The ArenaCM project was started in 2004, at Blest Reklamebyrå in Stavanger,